James A. Kelly Jr.: Early life

-Kelly was born on May 11, 1926 in Worcester, Massachusetts to James and Florence Kelly.
+Kelly was born on May 11, 1926, in Worcester, Massachusetts, to James and Florence Kelly.
 During World War II he served in the United States Navy.
 He attended Becker Junior College and in 1950 earned a Bachelor of Applied Arts from Clark University.
 While at Clark, Kelly met and married Elisabeth Kelly.
 He became a Certified Public Accountant and established a practice in Leicester, Massachusetts.

 Political career

 Prior to becoming a state legislator, Kelly served one term on the Leicester School Committee and was clerk and treasurer of the Oxford – Rochdale Sewer District.

 In 1958, Kelly was elected to the Massachusetts House of Representatives by defeating Republican incumbent John E. Riley 6456 votes to 6045.
 Six years later he ran for the 4th Worcester District Senate seat that was being vacated by Joseph Gibney.
 He won a five-way Democratic primary with 37% of the vote and won the general election with 66%.

 From 1965 to 1971, Kelly chaired the Joint Committee on State Administration.
 In 1966, he also chaired the Special Committee Special Senate Committee to investigate the activities of the commissioner of administration, John J. McCarthy.
 In this role, Kelly had an opportunity to bring down the administration of popular Republican Governor John A. Volpe.
 However, Kelly, according to a Volpe aide, assisted the governor's team by keeping them abreast of what was going on behind the scenes and assisting them in planning their strategy.
 Many, including fellow committee member Beryl Cohen, believed that Kelly leaked a damaging report to the Volpe administration, which gave it time to counterattack.
 After the investigation, Kelly enjoyed a close relationship with Volpe's Commissioner of Administration and Finance Anthony DeFalco and was able to get patronage from the Volpe's administration.
 In 1971, Kelly backed Kevin B. Harrington for the Senate Presidency over Ways and Means Committee Chairman James F. Burke.
 Harrington defeated Burke and chose Kelly to replace Burke as Chairman of the Senate Ways and Means Committee, one of the most powerful positions in the legislature.

 During his tenure in the legislature, Kelly was described as businesslike, accessible, and accommodating and was the only legislative leader to openly describe himself as a liberal.
-He increased funding for existing social welfare programs and budgeted money for new ones, eliminated funding for the Massachusetts State Police's Subversive Activities Control Unit, supported of constructing a new stadium, opposed using state funds to pay for desegregation in Boston Public Schools, and played a major role in establishing the University of Massachusetts Medical School in Worcester.
+He increased funding for existing social welfare programs and budgeted money for new ones, eliminated funding for the Massachusetts State Police's Subversive Activities Control Unit, supported constructing a new stadium, opposed using state funds to pay for desegregation in Boston Public Schools, and played a major role in establishing the University of Massachusetts Medical School in Worcester.
 Kelly was honored by Massachusetts Fair Share, Public Interest Research Group, and Americans for Democratic Action for his work for the poor, elderly, and disabled.
 In recognition of his power as Chairman of Ways and Means and his effectiveness as a member of the Senate leadership, Kelly was widely known as the "Wizard of Oxford".